arcus/education_modules/data_visualization_in_ggplot2/data_visualization_ggplot2.md

 plot(wt, mpg, data = mtcars)
 ```

-In ggplot2, use the ggplot() function to generate an empty base plot, and then you **add** each of the elements
+In ggplot2, use the ggplot() function to generate an empty base plot, and then you **add** each of the elements FINISH

 ## Scatterplots